less-lab-uva/RBT4DNN/README.md

 # RBT4DNN

-This repository contains the code and data for the framework "RBT4DNN".
+RBT4DNN is a framework designed to generate high-quality test cases tailored to specific requirements, as described in the paper "RBT4DNN: Requirements-based Testing of Neural Networks".
+This repository showcases the usability of the proposed approach and enables the replication of the results presented in the paper.

 |Precondition|Real Images|Generated Images|
 |:----------:|:-----------:|:------------:|